 My Experience Using MoneyLion

-Overall, my experience using MoneyLion has been good.
-However, it is not enough to maintain my active use.
+Overall, my experience using MoneyLion is good.
+However, maintaining active use can vary.
 Although there were many pros to using this service, there were also a fair amount of cons.

 Initially, I signed up for MoneyLion to access their $500 5.99% APR credit-builder loan.
 Being in a tough financial position, I did not have good credit to get a regular personal loan and was running out of options.
 While MoneyLion offers unsecured loans that do not require the best credit, I could not gain access to the loan right away.
 My account must be active for about three months to access this loan.
 As much as I needed the loan as soon as possible, because I had no other loan options, I patiently waited to gain approval.